ninjasource/embedded-bacnet/README.md

 A Rust library to read and write bacnet packets for embedded devices.
 Bacnet is a protocol used for building automation and control.
 The official spec is unfortunately behind a paywall and so this implementation has been cobbled together by cross referencing multiple code implementations.
 The most comprehensive implementation and documentation I have found to be here: https://bacnet.sourceforge.net/ for which I am very grateful.
+This is also a good resource: http://www.bacnetwiki.com/wiki/

 You can use this library to send and receive bacnet packets.
 However, the entire spec has not been implemented, only the bits I found most important.
 Use the link above if you want a comprehensive implementation.